Energy: Single Degree of Freedom

 The displacements corresponding to 3kN and -1kN can be obtained using the Newton Raphson method, which is implemented in Mathematica using the function “FindRoot” and they are:

-The graph of the force versus the displacement of the spring predicts an unstable behaviour at full extension x=5 mm and at x=-3.33 mm.
+The graph of the force versus the displacement of the spring predicts an unstable behaviour at full extension and at .
 The forces that can be carried by the spring at those two displacement values are equal to 3.75 kN and -2.037 kN, respectively.
 At both displacements or at both spring forces values, the slope of the spring force versus extension is equal to zero, indicating that a small increase in the external force applied on the spring will lead to an unstable behaviour for the spring.
 Notice that the slope of the spring force versus extension is equal to the second derivative of the strain energy function:

 Thus, for the sake of stability of the spring, it should be used at force values that are sufficiently less than 3.75 kN in tension and -2.037 kN in compression.